adam-hockley/TDT_Single_Unit_Pipeline/README.md

 The analysis pipeline involves the following steps:

 ## 1) StreamToBinary_AH.m converts TDT stream data to an i16 binary file.
 This combines any TDT blocks that were recorded on the same neurons, to allow them to be sorted together.
 The resulting binary file can be easily input to sorting programs.

+In order for looping to work, data folders should be organised as: **AnimalTank/RecordingNumber/Blocks**.

 N.B.
 This an adaptation of TDTs own [StreamToBinary](https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-matlab/export-continuous-data-to-binary-file/) the updates made make increase stability for large files and allow appending multiple recording blocks into one binary file.